Hardware Recommendations for Adobe Photoshop

 What CPU is best for Photoshop?

-Currently, the best CPU for Photoshop is Intel’s Core i9 13900K.
-It leads the pack of other 12th & 13th Gen Core and AMD Ryzen 7000 Series processors in our Photoshop benchmark, except for the 13900KS variant with which it is basically tied.
-That CPU cost more, though, for no substantial gains in PS.
+Currently, the best CPU for Photoshop is Intel’s Core i9 14900K.
+It leads the pack of other 13th & 14th Gen Core and AMD Ryzen 7000 Series processors in our Photoshop benchmark, though it is only slightly faster than the previous 13900K.
+The i7 14700K is also a solid option if you want to save some money.

 Do more cores make Photoshop faster?